bohicajr/vba-controlarray/README.md

 Tested on Excel and Word 2010-2016.

 ### Quick Start
 Download one of the blank templates from the quickstart folder, there is an [Excel](https://github.com/bohicajr/vba-controlarray/blob/master/quickstart/VBA-ControlArray_Blank.xlsm) and [Word](https://github.com/bohicajr/vba-controlarray/blob/master/quickstart/VBA-ControlArray_Blank.docm) version available.
+Ensure that you have macros enabled.

 ### Manual Install